zydezu/ModernX/README.md

     time_format = "dynamic",                -- "dynamic" or "fixed" - dynamic shows MM:SS when possible, fixed always shows HH:MM:SS
     time_font_size = 18,                    -- font size of the time display

-    show_description = true,                -- show video description on web videos show_file_size = true,                  -- show the current file's size in the description description_font_size = 19,             -- font size of the description text (below title) description_alpha = 100,                -- alpha of the description background box
+    show_description = true,                -- show video description - description on web videos or metadata/stats on local video show_file_size = true,                  -- show the current file's size in the description description_font_size = 19,             -- font size of the description text (below title) description_alpha = 100,                -- alpha of the description background box
+    scrolling_speed = 40,                   -- the speed of scrolling text in description/comment menus

     date_format = "%Y-%m-%d",               -- how dates should be formatted, when read from metadata (uses standard lua date formatting)

     -- Title bar settings
     window_title = true,                    -- show window title in borderless/fullscreen mode
     window_controls = true,                 -- show window controls (close, minimize, maximize) in borderless/fullscreen
-    title_bar_box = false,                  -- show title bar as a box instead of a black fade window_controls_title = "${media-title}",-- same as title but for window_controls
+    window_controls_title = "${media-title}", -- same as title but for window_controls

     -- Subtitle display settings
-    raise_subtitles = true,                 -- whether to raise subtitles above the osc when it's shown raise_subtitle_amount = 175,            -- how much subtitles rise when the osc is shown
+    raise_subtitles = true,                 -- whether to raise subtitles above the osc when it's shown raise_subtitle_amount = 160,            -- how much subtitles rise when the osc is shown

     -- Buttons display and functionality
     compact_mode = true,                    -- replace the jump buttons with the seek/chapter buttons

     jump_buttons = true,                    -- show the jump backward and forward buttons jump_amount = 10,                       -- change the jump amount in seconds
     jump_more_amount = 60,                  -- change the jump amount in seconds when right-clicking jump buttons and shift-clicking chapter skip buttons